 Continue reading “Chronic Illness: Just What is Wrong with Me?”

 A few months ago, I wrote a blog post about my experience with eating disorders, and briefly mentioned Body Dysmorphic Disorder (also known as BDD or simply dysmorphia).
 Through my own experience with it, dysmorphia is like walking through a very long corridor of funhouse mirrors, and every mirror shows you something different, depending on how your dysmorphia is affecting you that day.
 It might be your teeth, or your nose, or your thighs, or even something that’s never crossed your mind before.
 That’s too large, that’s too small, that needs covered up – the list of grievances seems endless.

-When I first started thinking about creating a blog, I wasn’t sure as to what theme I would have – would I keep it strictly vintage fashion as originally intended, or would I branch out?
-I then thought that while this blog is personal to me and supposed to be something to be enjoyed (and hey, if it leads somewhere bigger, that’s a sweet bonus), it’s also out there on the internet for anyone to read.
+When I first started thinking about creating a blog, I wasn’t sure as to what theme I would have.
+I then thought that while this blog is personal to me and supposed to be something to be enjoyed (and hey, if it leads somewhere bigger, that’s a bonus), it’s also out there on the internet for anyone to read.
 So in this regard, I thought it would be a good platform to write about my own experiences.
 It’s a good exercise for myself, and if there’s a possibility that reading my blog could help someone else, then all the better.